-- There can be no 100-level/200-level duplication of similar courses (e.g., you cannot receive credit for ECON 130 and ECON 230, ECON 135 and ECON 238, etc.) - Selected courses (e.g., Math, Statistics, or Computer Science) from other departments may be allowed as substitutes with the approval of the Graduate Coordinator. - ECON 295 and ECON 298 do not count as electives toward satisfying the 9 unit requirement without the approval of the Graduate Coordinator.
+- There can be no 100-level/200-level duplication of similar courses (e.g., you cannot receive credit for ECON 130 and ECON 230, ECON 138 and ECON 238, etc.). - Selected courses (e.g., Math, Statistics, or Computer Science) from other departments may be allowed as substitutes with the approval of the Graduate Coordinator. - ECON 295 and ECON 298 do not count as electives toward satisfying the 9 unit requirement without the approval of the Graduate Coordinator.

 The student will complete a thesis under the guidance of a thesis advisor and a committee consisting of three faculty members (one being the thesis advisor).
 During the writing of the thesis, the student will enroll in ECON 500 (Master's Thesis) for 3 units.
-The thesis will follow all university guidelines regarding its completion.
+The thesis will follow all University guidelines regarding its completion and requires an oral defense.